Parasites in Quail in the Rolling Plains Ecoregion of West Texas: Leadership of the Wildlife Toxicology Laboratory

 What We Don’t Know (At This Point)

-• What are the consequences of multiple parasite species?
+- What are the consequences of multiple parasite species infecting quail?

 Where we’re headed

-• A medicated feed has been developed which we hope earns FDA approval soon and becomes available in the near future
+- A medicated feed has been developed, has earned FDA approval, and will become available in the near future (USFDA 2024)

-• WTL has deployed a Mobile Research Laboratory and will continue to monitor parasitic infection in quail throughout the Rolling Plains
+- WTL has deployed a Mobile Research Laboratory and will continue to monitor parasitic infection in quail throughout the Rolling Plains, expanding use to include Enzyme Immuno Assays, and monitor reinfection rate to pinpoint cost-effective treatment time

-• WTL is developing new molecular techniques for rapid non-lethal assessment for parasitic infection in quail
+- WTL is developing new molecular techniques for rapid non-lethal assessment for parasitic infection in quail and are expanding these techniques to songbirds to determine transmission